LightChainBlockChain/-sideline-pinas-marketplace/README.md

-# Sideline Pilipinas - Digital Marketplace
+# Sideline Pinas - Digital Marketplace

-A comprehensive digital marketplace platform for the Philippines where "sideliners" can buy, sell, and trade digital products including NFTs, digital art, software, and more.
+A comprehensive digital marketplace platform for the Philippines where "Sideliners" can buy, sell, and trade digital products including NFTs, digital art, software, and more.

 ## 🚀 Features

-- **User Management**: Registration, authentication, and profile management for sideliners
+- **User Management**: Registration, authentication, and profile management for Sideliners
 - **Digital Product Marketplace**: Upload, list, and sell digital products
 - **NFT Trading**: Buy, sell, and bid on NFTs
 - **Auction System**: Bidding functionality with real-time updates